huynguyen250896/GeneCluster/README.md

 ```

 #### IV.Citation
-Please kindly cite the two repositories if you use the code, datasets or any results in this repo: </br>
+Please kindly cite the following paper if you use the code, datasets or any results in this repo: </br>
 ```sh
 ...
 ```